 Health and Safety performance

-There is increasing emphasis on the use of leading indicators in all Skanska business units to monitor preventative actions or behaviours Skanska has adopted one global safety indicator, Executive Site Safety Visits with each Skanska Business Unit nominating at least two further Business Unit Leading Indicators against which they measure and report monthly.
+There is increasing emphasis on the use of leading indicators in all Skanska business units to monitor preventative actions or behaviors.
+Skanska has adopted one global safety indicator, Executive Site Safety Visits with each Skanska Business Unit nominating at least two further Business Unit Leading Indicators against which they measure and report monthly.

 Global Leading Indicator